 I’ve had the privilege of visiting the Holy Land four times with a tour group on a spiritual pilgrimmage, traveling from the Sea of Galilee to Jerusalem, following Jesus’ footsteps.
 But this trip was different.

 I spent 16 days in Jerusalem on an archaeological dig outside Zion Gate.
 I rented an awesome room in the Jewish Quarter from Airbnb, and set out to find something awesome.
-I recently watched the Indiana Jones series for the first time, so his adventures were fresh in my mind, and visions of the Ark of the Covenant and the Holy Grail danced in my head when I boarded the flight to the Middle East.
+Recently having watched the Indiana Jones series for the first time, his adventures were fresh in my mind.
+Visions of the Ark of the Covenant and the Holy Grail danced in my head when I boarded the flight to the Middle East.

 Here’s what Indiana Jones doesn’t tell you about archaeology: the hours are LONG (5:30am-2pm), there are no boulders chasing you (but I did have to jump out of the way of some heavy, swinging buckets), and the work is HARD (think pick-axing, hoeing, and carrying buckets).
 You can watch us do some some light pick-axing here.